The Bernese Mountain Dog Goldendoodle Mix is a cross between a Bernese Mountain Dog and a Goldendoodle, resulting in a unique and lovable companion.

 Reward your Bernedoodle for good behavior with verbal and physical praise when they complete tasks appropriately.
 Redirect them instead of punishing them when they do something wrong.

-If this caught your attention, see: When to Neuter a Bernese Mountain Dog
+Check this out: When to Spay Bernese Mountain Dog

 Bernedoodles love going on walks and should start leash training immediately.
 With consistent training and a good breeder, your Bernedoodle puppy will grow to be a sweet and happy dog.